AHEAD Website: Allyship

-SensusAccess is a file conversion tool that allows students to automatically convert documents into a range of alternate media including audio books (MP3 and DAISY), e-books (EPUB, EPUB3 and Mobi) and digital Braille.
-The service can also be used to convert inaccessible documents such as image-only PDF files, JPG pictures and Microsoft PowerPoint presentations into more accessible and less tricky formats.
-With SensusAccess, you can listen to your lecture notes, turn book pages into searchable PDFs to be used with text to speech software, or lecture slides into text to be read and adjusted on an E-Reader.
+SensusAccess is a file conversion tool that allows students to automatically convert documents into a range of alternate media including audiobooks, e-books, and digital Braille.
+The service can also be used to convert inaccessible documents such as image-only PDF files, JPG pictures, and Microsoft PowerPoint presentations into more accessible and less tricky formats.
+With SensusAccess, you can listen to your lecture notes, turn book pages into searchable PDFs to be used with text-to-speech software, or lecture slides into text to be read and adjusted on an E-Reader.

 Using SensusAccess – A How-To Guide

-To convert a file, please following the below steps:
+To convert a file, please follow the below steps: